Running on Empty - Revisited

 Before my son's graduation, I knew it would be a busy time because, in addition to the festivities, my dad was having surgery.
 Still, everything felt manageable since I planned well and even left margin.
 What I could not know was that my son would sustain a serious ankle injury that month and my mom would develop a health issue days after Dad's surgery.

-Not only did the unexpected medical issues tax my physical reserves, but I forgot to account for the emotional aspects of entering new seasons and caring for others.
+Not only did the unexpected crises tax my physical reserves, but I forgot to account for the emotional aspects of entering new seasons and caring for others.

 Looking at our calendars, we believe we know what is coming and what resources we need to endure and flourish.
 But we don’t know.
-We have limited vision; only God knows what is around each corner and how to fuel us.
-Without him, we cannot be content in all circumstances.
+We have limited vision; only God knows what is around each corner.
+Without him, we cannot be prepared for and content in all circumstances.
 Without his strength, we cannot endure all things with hope or offer our best selves to the world.

 AN ALTERNATIVE FUEL

 To enjoy graduation week and care for others well despite the unexpected overload, I had to frequently and intentionally return to God to fill me up.
-Returning to him meant praying and turning away from the powerful temptation of self-reliance.
-It meant trusting him, not myself, to tackle all the presenting needs with patience and love.
-It meant humbling myself to admit that, without God, I did not have everything I needed to fill my roles well.
+Returning to him meant praying: turning away from the powerful temptation toward self-reliance.
+It meant reading and reflecting on the Bible: trusting him, not myself, to tackle all the presenting needs with patience and love.
+It meant obeying: humbling myself to admit that, without God, I did not have everything I needed to honor and serve others well.

 Regularly seeking God to empower and enliven us is essential to wellness in all areas of life.
 That is why he said we cannot live on bread alone but by every word that proceeds from his mouth.
 We are not capable of filling ourselves.
 Even Jesus turned to God regularly throughout his ministry; he did not operate on self-reliance, and neither can we.